Wherever the wilderness lies, the wilderness story exists.

 Would you like to know more about the western region of Tasmania where this exciting new journey will launch?
 Or do you have clients in mind that you think will enjoy this new journey?
 See our 5 day and 7 day itineraries for inspiration.

-Further information will be available on the Western Wilds website, scheduled for release by the end of 2018.
+Further information will be available on the Western Wilds website, scheduled for release early in 2019.

 Image credit: Jess Bonde